Eastern Oregon Trail Updates

 -- #23-27 -- Trailheads on the south side of Strawberry Mountain are accessed by a turnoff from Highway 395, south of John Day 10 (or 9.7) miles.
 This turnoff is no longer marked by a "Wickiup CG" sign, but rather a generic brown recreation/trailhead pointer, and the road does begin as Road 65, but then changes to Road 15.

--- #23 East Fork Canyon Creek -- A 2015 wildfire burned the access road, the trailhead, and the first 3 miles of the trail for this hike.
+-- #23 East Fork Canyon Creek -- A 2015 wildfire burned the access road, the trailhead, and the first 3 miles of the trail for this hike, leaving no shade.
 Although the start of the hike is now less attractive, the upper country above Brookling Creek remains nice.
 As of 2018, the trail within a quarter mile of Brookling Creek has been rerouted to the south side of Canyon Creek.
 Also, the loop around Indian Creek Butte is difficult because fire damage and low maintenance have left the trails in that area sketchy, with brush and fallen logs.
 Occasional cairns and ribbons help with route finding.

 -- #28 Canyon Mountain -- A 2015 wildfire burned the trailhead and the first 3.3 miles of the trail for this hike, as far as Dog Creek.
 A patch of green trees at Little Pine Creek survived, offering welcome shade.

 -- #44 Lower Wenaha River -- The footbridge over Crooked Creek washed out in the winter of 2015/2016.
 It is quite practicable to ford the creek here in summer, but not in winter.
 A replacement bridge is being considered by the Forest Service.

 -- #76 Pine Lakes -- The footbridge across Pine Creek at the one-mile mark of the trail was damaged by a flood in 2019.
 The bridge now tilts 45 degrees and only has a handrail on the upper side, so some hikers turn back.
 The bridge is expected to be repaired.